-I have to admit friends, as much as I have been trying to hang on to all things summer, I can do so no more—for I am now in fall dessert mode!
-And to start this wonderful season off, I’m sharing with you a Chocolate Pumpkin Cake Roll recipe that’s a twist on the classic chocolate swiss roll.
-This recipe gives you a rich chocolate cake that is layered with a pumpkin cream cheese filling, and a whipped topping, with the outside topped with a warm chocolate ganache!
-Your guests will LOVE this!
+This Chocolate Pumpkin Cake Roll recipe gives you a rich chocolate cake that is layered with a pumpkin cream cheese filling, and a whipped topping, with the outside topped with a warm chocolate ganache!
+It's a twist on the classic swiss roll that your guests will LOVE!

 There are three essential parts to this chocolate pumpkin cake roll recipe.
 The chocolate cake, the pumpkin cream cheese filling, and then the chocolate ganache that you'll pour over the top!